parrt/msds501/notes/programming.md

 3. Process the data, which can mean training a machine learning model, computing summary statistics, or optimizing a cost function
 4. Emit results, which can be anything from simply printing an answer to saving data to the disk to generating a fancy visualization

 Writing a program for a specific problem means figuring out what each of those steps are, though not all programs will use every step.
-Let's take a look at the template in action on a trivial problem, computing the average of some numbers:

-1. Locate a file with some numbers
-2. Load the data from the file into a list structure in memory
-3. *no data prep needed*
-4. Compute the average of the numbers in the list
-5. Print the average

-This problem is easy enough that most of us could outline a solution without explicitly and formally breaking it down in this manner.
-The point is that this template provides a framework to solve more difficult problems and you should get used to applying the template.

 **Roadmap**.
 To fill in the operations for the various steps in the outline, we need to know what kind of operations are possible, which we'll explore in [Common programming operations](operations.md).
 Before we can operate on data, however, that data needs to be loaded into memory and so we need to learn about [Representing data in memory](data-in-memory.md).
 At that point, we'll have an overall strategy, an overall program outline, and a set of common operations to choose from.
 We can then start planning out some programs.